Regex¶

 Regular Expressions¶

 Regular expressions are a sequence of characters that define a search pattern.
 They are used to match, locate, and manipulate text.
-In Python, regular expressions are implemented using the re
+In Python, regular expressions are implemented using the re module.

 Here are some examples of regular expressions: